Stock Valuation Method - Purchase Price Variance

 This allows stock items to be set up to use by the agreed unit prices when buying stock from the preferred suppliers by default.

-However, when a purchase document is saved, regardless of the suppliers purchase unit price used, BCE will posts the material cost value from the stock item to the stock value in the chart of accounts.
+However, when a purchase document is saved, regardless of the suppliers purchase unit price used, BCE will post the material cost value from the stock item to the stock value in the chart of accounts.

 - The preferred supplier’s unit price of £85.00 is used on document lines when purchasing this item from this supplier.
 This ensures the agreed purchase price is used for this supplier.